Besides developing a CubeSat, we set ouselves the goal to develop, build and operate our own sounding rockets.

 To achieve our goals, we are constantly looking for motivated students of all

 Dafür sind wir stets auf der Suche nach motivierten Studenten aller Fachrichtungen und Semester.
-Bei Fragen zum Raketen-Team steht euch Sectionleader Jeremy zur Verfügung.
+Bei Fragen zum Raketen-Team steht euch Sectionleader Roman zur Verfügung.